Orangeville flood map & planning overlays

 Is Orangeville flood-prone?

-Very little of Orangeville carries a mapped flood overlay.
+Flood mapping covers Orangeville and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Orangeville bushfire-prone?